hmxmilohax/Rock-Band-4-Deluxe/README.md

 Download [**Rock Band 4 Deluxe**](#-downloads), Extract the zip somewhere on your PC.

-Once that is complete, copy the `plugins` folder and `plugins.ini` file in the GoldHEN folder to `/data/GoldHEN/` on your PS4 or edit your current `plugins.ini` file to add these lines
+Once that is complete, open the folder called `GoldHEN`.

+Copy the `plugins` folder and `plugins.ini` file to `/data/GoldHEN/` on your PS4 or edit your current `plugins.ini` file to add these lines

 ```ini
 ; Rock Band 4 Deluxe Plugins